ddttom/calendar-sidebar/README.md

 1. Open Edge and navigate to `edge://extensions/`
 2. Enable "Developer mode" using the toggle on the left sidebar
 3. Click "Load unpacked"
-4. Select the `upcoming-events-extension` folder
+4. Select the folder where you unzipped the extension (the folder containing `manifest.json`)
 5. The extension icon will appear in your Edge toolbar

 ### For Chrome